Timeout

 While a Timeout is similar to a Context, in that they both can cause an execution to be canceled, Timeouts can be composed with other policies.
 Additionally, when a Timeout is triggered, it can be reset by an outer RetryPolicy, whereas a Context cannot be reset once it is done.

-With this in mind, prefer a Timeout when you want to limit execution time, and prefer a Context when you want to explicitly cancel an execution.
+With this in mind, prefer a Timeout when you want to limit execution time or use retries, and prefer a Context when you want to cancel an entire execution.

 Event Listeners